yjiangnan/rosely/README.md

     include_dirs = /opt/OpenBLAS/include
     runtime_library_dirs = /opt/OpenBLAS/lib

 Then install numpy by `python3 setup.py install`.
 After that, also copy the `site.cfg` to `/python_install_path/site-packages/numpy/disutils/`.

 Then, if you have git and pip3, install `pyloess` by

     sudo pip3 install git+https://github.com/yjiangnan/pyloess.git

-Additionally, `rosely` depends on the following python packages:

-`scipy pandas matplotlib sklearn`
+Additionally, `rosely` depends on the following python packages: `scipy pandas matplotlib sklearn`

 If you have pip3 installed (for python3), install them by pip3 can be done as:

     sudo pip3 install scipy pandas matplotlib sklearn

+If you do not have root privileges, you can try using virtual environment [JuNest](https://github.com/fsquillace/junest) and build `python3`, `python-pip`, `git`, `tk` and `gcc-fortran` inside it:

+    junest -f
+    pacman -Sy python3 python-pip git tk gcc-fortran wget

+However, before that, make sure that `pip3` does not pre-exist in the paths inside the junest virtual environment.
+Then, install python packages associated with `rosely` and run analysis inside `junest` for local or short-time interactive analysis.
+Or, if you just `ssh` logged into your account on a server (outside `junest`), run

+    nohup junest -- python3 -u script.py > log &